stefanodallapalma/stefanodallapalma/README.md

 🔭 I’m currently working on defect prediction of Infrastructure as Code, i.e., machine-readable, configuration code that is used to manage and provide services in cloud applications.

 See more on my [CV](https://stefanodallapalma.github.io/).

+## News
+October 2022: Completed the Google Project Management Career Certificate - a rigorous, hands-on program that covers traditional and Agile project management approaches throughout the life cycle of a project.